Atma Siddhi: Part III (Conclusion)

 The part three ends Atmasiddhi with enlightenment of the disciple.
 He now understands the six fundamental steps.
 He is grateful to his guru and sings extolment and praise of his guru.
 Srimad then concludes by describing true teacher, true seeker and true religion.

 Receivers of the Atmasiddhi Shastra

 Shrimad considering only four persons as eligible, had given four copies of Shri Atmasiddhi Shastra made by Shri Ambalalbhai.
 One copy was sent to Shri Saubhagbhai in Sayla, one to Shri Lalluji Muni in Khambhat, one to Shrimadji's business partner Shri Maneklal Ghelabhai Jhaveri in Rangoon, and one for Shri Ambalalbhai himself.
 In this way, four people were given copies to read and reflect upon and along with that, they were instructed not to publicly mention Shri Atmasiddhi Shastra.This text was not published during Shrimad’s lifetime and therefore very few people even knew about it.

 Commentaries and translations

+Memorial

+Shri Atmasiddhishastra Rachnabhoomi is a memorial that stands at the site of the creation of Atmasiddhi Shastra in Nadiad.
+It has been restored by Shrimad Rajchandra Mission Dharampur preserving the original brick wall.
+Life-sized statues of Shrimad Rajchandra and Ambalalbhai have been placed in the room, in the same stance as when the scripture was penned.
+Shrimad Rajchandra Mission Dharampur also beautified the lake and consecrated a 5'3" idol of Shrimad Rajchandra in the centre.
+A walking track has been constructed around the lake for the community and visitors.